-B. Constructed Export Price
+2. Constructed Export Price

 Pursuant to section 772(b) of the Act, the CEP is "the price at which the subject merchandise is first sold (or agreed to be sold) in the United States before or after the date of importation by or for the account of the producer or exporter of such merchandise or by a seller affiliated with the producer or exporter, to a purchaser not affiliated with the producer or exporter," as adjusted under sections 772(c) and (d) of the Act.
-In accordance with section 772(b) of the Act, we used CEP for certain of YP/Synn's and SYSCO's U.S. sales of subject merchandise, because the sales were made on their behalf by their sales affiliates in the United States to unaffiliated purchasers in the United States.
+In accordance with section 772(b) of the Act, we used CEP for certain of YP's U.S. sales of subject merchandise, because the sales were made on its behalf by its sales affiliate in the United States to unaffiliated purchasers in the United States.